moretrim/ccHFM/README.markdown

   labelled as experimental because it does get rid of the counter-CB of the original approach altogether.
 As a result communist governements in South America are in perpetual danger from their democratic neighbours.

+##### Ported Features

+- Ported the decision organisation & de-clutter system from HPM 0.4.5 and later.
+(WIP: currently the colonial organisation decisions are *not* being de-cluttered.)
+As a side-effect the following option decision was also ported:
+  * *Disable Trade Policy Decisions*: turn off the recurring trade policy decisions from the start

+- In preparation for porting the colonial organisation system from HPM, crises now follow the rules of HPM 0.4.5 and later.
+They are unlocked as soon as a country researches *Revolution & Counterrevolution* **after** 1886, to avoid interfering with the Scramble for Africa.

+  Players have access to a new option decision to go by the previous rule: crises unlock as soon as a country researches *Revolution & Counterrevolution*.
+There is also still the option to unlock crises from the start.

 ##### Bugfixes